 Relationships to Residential Properties.
 Avoid facing residential neighborhoods with service areas, parking lots, outdoor storage yards, and other similar features in commercial developments.
 In cases where these features must face residential properties, install a buffer at least 6 feet in height.
-A minimum width of twenty-five (25) feet is required by the Land Use Or-dinance to provide for an adequate area for the installation and maintenance of the landscaped buffer.
+A minimum width of fifteen (15) feet should be maintained to provide for an adequate area for the installation and maintenance of the landscaped buffer.
 The adequacy of these requirements should be reviewed by the Planning Board.